Spectres & Souls

 The annual Double Tenth Day 雙十節 on 10 October commemorates the Wuchang Uprising of 1911, which led to the abdication of the ruling house of the Qing dynasty and the establishment of the Republic of China.
 Since 1912, it has been the national day of the Chinese republic.

 In 2021, China Heritage marks the Double Tenth by publishing a translation of ‘As if to Break Free of the Autocratic Gloom’ 走出專制統治黑暗, a speech delivered by Dai Qing 戴晴 in March 2011.
 In her remarks, Dai commemorated the centennial of a revolution that promised an end to China’s millennia-old autocracy.
 As things turned out, however, for most of the twentieth century new forms of despotism dominated China’s political landscape, both on the Mainland and on Taiwan.
-From the late 1980s, the clash between ideologically different forms of Chinese authoritarianism transmogrified into a contest between the one-party Communist state of the People’s Republic and the market-oriented constitutional democracy of the Republic of China.
+From the late 1980s, the clash between two ideologically disparate forms of Chinese authoritarianism transmogrified into a contest between the one-party Communist state of the People’s Republic and the market-oriented constitutional democracy of the Republic of China.

 Dai Qing’s speech is also a corrective to Xi-era amnesia, a befuddled condition that encourages a belief that the Xi Jinping Restoration represents a radical break with the past rather than sharing an internal logic with its predecessor ‘administrations’ (in this regard, see also ‘Red Allure & The Crimson Blindfold’, China Heritage, 13 July 2021).